raku

 Traditional instruments, again, are designed to be transparent.
 One resisting this is considered poor, broken, inefficient or opaque.
 Cage's prepared pianos altered this perception some while remaining accessible from an ivory panel.
 A good aunt and uncle of mine, living in the hills of southeastern Minnesota, owned an upright piano positioned in their living room.
 It was not playable and kept to project a cultured milieu.

-The recordings here were made in a day, not unlike the tradition of a raku firing where prepared pots are quickly, ritually fired in a flimsy, unstable kiln—where the success rate is not high.
+These recordings were made in a day, not unlike the tradition of a raku firing where prepared pots are quickly, ritually fired in a flimsy, unstable kiln—where the success rate is not high.
 Not all the sonic artifacts from this May 15th session are presented here either.
 These 29 tracks have survived not only the original sonic firing but 23 years of dusty storage.

 Chapter One - Plicks